 - Ensure that all courses completed are at the 200-level or higher.

 12 credits selected from the MSE core courses:

-6 credits of environmentally related subjects selected with the approval of the program advisor.
-At least 3 credits must be in an area outside of the student's broad area of study (ie. Arts, Law, and Management students take at least 3 credits of natural sciences; Science, Agricultural & Environmental Sciences, and Engineering students take at least 3 credits of social sciences)
+Selected with the approval of the program advisor from the list of Suggested Courses.
+Students are also encouraged to examine the course lists of the various Domains in the Major and Faculty Programs in Environment for courses which interest them.
+You must discuss these options, and receive approval to take them from the MSE Program Adviser.
+Both courses must be outside the discipline or field of your major program.
+Plus, at least 3 of the 6 credits must be outside the student's broad area of study (ie. Arts, Law, and Management students take at least 3 credits of natural sciences; Science, Agricultural & Environmental Sciences, and Engineering students take at least 3 credits of social sciences).

 - Taking courses Outside your Faculty, or on the "Other" campus (Science students, in particular, need to be aware of the Restricted Courses list)

 - Statistics course(s) overlap